alsamdevops/aslamgit/README.md

 # aslamgit
-this is we are using to test
+this is we are using to test git repository for learning purposes